verbose/verb-front-matter/README.md

 # verb-front-matter [![NPM version](https://badge.fury.io/js/verb-front-matter.svg)](http://badge.fury.io/js/verb-front-matter)

-> Verb middleware for processing front mattern and adding data to the context.
+> Verb middleware for processing front matter and adding data to the context.

 **Heads up!** front-matter is handled in verb by default, this module can be used separately if you want to disable the defaults.